About Halo Bule

 Welcome wellness travelers ,digital nomads, managers and entrepreneurs who value vacations’ positive impact on productivity and work/life balance.

 The start of the new year in 2020 was supposed to mark a new beginning.
-For many, this meant adopting a healthier lifestyle and leaving behind our toxic ways.
-Beginning our journey with a wellness travel plan.
+We would adopt a healthier lifestyle and leave behind our toxic ways.

-For some, this meant a vacation that promoted mental health, physical activity, and social engagement.
-For others, we simply needed to leave the noise long enough to hear ourselves think again.
+For some, this meant a vacation that promoted mental health, physical activities, and social engagement.
+We simply need to leave the noise long enough before we could find ourselves again.

-Yes, it was time to move on and Bali was one of those places that provided a naturual solution to a sedentary and urbanized lifestyle.
+Yes, it’s time to move on and Bali is one of those places that provides a naturual solution to a sedentary and urbanized lifestyle.

 Here you can stay connected with digital nomads, travel businesses, organizations, associations, and professionals that understand vacations are a need—not a luxury—and that travel is a top contributor to the economy.